The Ultimate Guide on How to Open a Gym or Studio

 Start-Up Task #41: Set Up Pre-sale Site

-Selling memberships before you officially open is critical to the success of your fitness center.
+Selling memberships before you officially open is critical to the success of your business.
 The quicker you can sell memberships, the quicker your enterprise can become profitable.

 To do this, set up a physical location to conduct pre-sale activities.